smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 :::tip
 The IBM i naming convention QPACTLnn must be used for naming virtual controllers, where nn is a decimal number starting at 01.
 :::
-2. Use the Create Device Description (Display) (CRTDEVDSP) command to create a virtual terminal as follows:
+2. Use the Create Device Description (Display) "CRTDEVDSP" command to create a virtual terminal as follows:

 ```
 CRTDEVDSP DEVD(LSAOPRRPY) DEVCLS(*VRT) TYPE(V100) MODEL(*ASCII)